flare-foundation/docs/docs/dev/getting-started/setup/truffle.md

-# Contract Deployment Using Truffle
+# Setting Up Your Environment Using Truffle

 [Truffle](https://trufflesuite.com/) is a blockchain development environment, which you can use to create and test smart contracts by leveraging the Ethereum Virtual Machine (EVM), aiming to make life as a developer easier.